Sep 27 2024

 While getting hacked by a bad guy can sometimes be inevitable, schools should take a proactive approach by hiring an ethical hacker to find the holes in their network before a bad actor can exploit them.
 Also known as penetration testing, these exercises can help make schools more secure and cyber resilient.

-Click the banner to learn what it takes to build a cyber resilient K–12 environment.
+Click the banner to learn how purple team exercises can create a cyber resilient K–12 environment.

 What a Good Hacker Seeks